dimaskiddo/play-with-docker/README.md

 Notes:

 * There is a hard-coded limit of 5 Docker playgrounds per session.
 After 4 hours sessions are deleted.
-* If you want to override the DIND version or image then set the environmental variable i.e.
+* If you want to override the DIND version or image then set the environmental variable `PWD_DIND_IMAGE=franela/dind:latest` [franela](https://hub.docker.com/r/franela/).
-  `DIND_IMAGE=franela/dind:latest`.
-Take into account that you can't use standard `dind` images, only [franela](https://hub.docker.com/r/franela/) ones work.

 ### Port Forwarding